msuchismita/msuchismita.github.io/README.md

 # Suchismita Moharana

-This is for my personal developer website to showcase my work as a software developer I am currently doing masters in Data Science from SMU.
-Anticipated completion is Dec 2021.
+This is for my personal developer website to showcase my work.
+I completed my Masters in Data Science in 2021.